terryneumann/terryneumann.github.io/_pages/about.md

 **Diverse, but Divisive: LLMs Can Exaggerate Differences in Opinion Related to Harms of Misinformation.** With Sooyong Lee, Maria De-Arteaga, Sina Fazelpour, and Matt Lease. <a href="https://arxiv.org/pdf/2401.16558.pdf" class="btn btn-xs btn-default">pdf</a>

-**How Can Artificial General Intelligence Be Open-Sourced Safely?** With Bryan Jones. <i>Draft forthcoming.</i>
+**PRISM: A Design Framework for Open-Source Foundation Model Safety** With Bryan Jones. <a href="https://arxiv.org/pdf/2406.10415" class="btn btn-xs btn-default">pdf</a>

 ## About Me

-In my spare time, I like to run around Austin (currently training for an ultra-marathon!), watch movies at [AFS](https://www.austinfilm.org/), and experiment with my ever growing guitar pedal collection.
+In my spare time, I like to run around Austin, watch movies at [AFS](https://www.austinfilm.org/), and experiment with my ever growing guitar pedal collection.